Primordial magnetic fields and modified recombination histories: Discussion

-In the second part of our work, we developed a fully self-consistent treatment of modified recombination in the presence of linear fluctuations.
-Although presented within the context of PMF induced perturbations, this work is applicable to any mechanism which sources small-scale inhomogeneities, such as small-scale isocurvature fluctuations \cite{Lee_2021}.
-To self-consistently handle modified recombination in the presence of small-scale inhomogeneities, we developed a flexible framework which solves the linearized radiative transfer BE across the Lyman-$\alpha$ line.
-Although the PMF spectra we have considered here are incapable of resolving the Hubble tension, the general approach may also find applicability to other PMF spectra so long as the density fluctuations remain linear and $\delta \tau_s \ll \tau_s$.
 In a future study, we plan to implement a hybrid approach in which MHD simulations are used to solve for fluid perturbations for generic spectra.
 For the class of spectra which only source linear density perturbations, our modified recombination scheme can be implemented alongside these simulations to extract a self-consistent treatment of the modified recombination history.
 This should provide better constraints on the PMF spectra which can resolve the Hubble tension as well as allow for improved compressible MHD simulations, which accurately track the ionization fraction and the changing speed of sound as recombination proceeds.